primercuervo/Documentation_test/tutorfpga07.rst

 Functions are like tasks, with some differences.
 Functions cannot drive more than one output and cannot have time delays.
 Some differences are:

-- Functions cannot include timing delays, like posedge, negedge, # delay, which means that functions should be executed in "zero" time delay.
+- Functions cannot include timing delays, like posedge, negedge, simulation delay, which means that functions implement combitional logic.
 - Functions can have any number of inputs but only one output.
 - The variables declared within the function are local to that function.
-- The order of declaration within the function defines how the variables passed to the function by the caller are used.
+- The order of declaration within the function are considered and have to be the same as the caller.
-- Functions can take, drive, and source global variables, when no local variables are used.
-When local variables are used, basically output is assigned only at the end of function execution.
+- Functions can use and modify global variables, when no local variables are used.
 - Functions can call other functions, but cannot call tasks.
 Function example:

 .. code-block:: Verilog